-As the statutory provisions no longer give a Standards Committee or Monitoring Officer special powers to deal with complaints it will be necessary for Council's to delegate appropriate powers to any Committee or Sub-Committee that may be given the remit, and to the Monitoring Officer.
+As the statutory provisions no longer give a Standards Committee or Monitoring Officer special powers to deal with complaints it will be necessary for Councils to delegate appropriate powers to any Committee or Sub-Committee that may be given the remit, and to the Monitoring Officer.

-The Terms of Reference and functions of this Committee approved at Annual Council on 17th May, 2012 include provision for the appointment of any Sub-Committees, as appropriate, to hear and determine complaints against Members and Co-opted Members under the provisions of the Members Code of Conduct and in accordance with locally agreed procedures.
+The Terms of Reference and functions of the Audit and Standards Committee approved at Annual Council on 17th May, 2012 include provision for the appointment of any Sub-Committees, as appropriate, to hear and determine complaints against Members and Co-opted Members under the provisions of the Members Code of Conduct and in accordance with locally agreed procedures.

-It is therefore recommended that a Standards Sub-Committee, with proportionality waived as is currently the case for Licensing Sub-Committees, be established comprising four Members of this Committee, two from each political group.
-The names of the Members to be appointed to the Sub-Committee will be confirmed at this meeting.
+A Standards Sub-Committee, with proportionality waived as is currently the case for Licensing Sub-Committees, was established comprising four Members of the Audit and Standards Committee, two from each political group.